-After all, it’s the smoking fumaroles of Guatemala’s Pacaya Volcano, the sun-dappled fine sand of Nicaragua’s Corn Islands and the mesmerising navy eye of Belize’s Great Blue Hole that grace Pinterest boards – not traffic jams in Panama City.
+After all, it’s the smoking fumaroles of Guatemala’s Pacaya Volcano, the sun-dappled fine sand of Nicaragua’s Corn Islands and the mesmerising navy eye of Belize’s Great Blue Hole that grace Instagram – not traffic jams in Panama City.

 8. Travel solo

-There are plenty of destinations across the globe that make solo travellers, particularly women, stop and question whether to take the leap.
+There are plenty of destinations across the globe that make solo travelers, particularly women, stop and question whether to take the leap.
 But Central America shouldn’t be one of them.
-For starters, there is no dress code to adhere to, and the compact nature of the region means you’d be hard pressed to wind up alone and unsafe in a remote corner.
+For starters, there is no dress code to adhere to, and the compact nature of the region means you’d be hard-pressed to wind up alone and unsafe in a remote corner.
 You’ll also spot plenty of local and foreign women going about their business solo, so you’re unlikely to stand out.

 If you don't know where to start planning your trip to Central America, try our guides to the best things to do in the Dominican Republic or the best things to do in Honduras and perhaps you will choose one of these countries as your next destination.